UPPMAX/NAISS_Slurm/exercises/README.md

 # Exercises

+There is a directory for each cluster that we are supporting during this course.
-Each of the installations has a subdirectory.
-If you are using a different system than the ones listed, look in the subfolder "other" for a starting point.
+Each exercise has a corresponding subdirectory.
+If you are using a different cluster than the ones listed, you may check the "other" directory for a starting point.